Introduction

 Whenever you say a high-frequency word, press the corresponding button then follow through.
 Repetition and consistency is important, so do this whenever you use the appropriate word.

-For example, if your learner is standing by the door, looking at you intently because they know it's walk time, you might say “Buddy, yes, let’s go to the PARK.
-PARK?
-Now PARK?”
+For example, if your learner is standing by the toy bin, looking at you intently because they’ve been waiting all day to play, you might say “Buddy, you want PLAY?
+Okay, let’s PLAY!”

-Next, you can press the PARK button.
-“We go to the PARK.”
+Next, you can press the PLAY button.
+“Yes, we PLAY.”

-Then, you get their leash and head to the park.
-Next time you go to the park, you would repeat this process.
+Then, you grab a toy and engage in a play session.
+Next time it’s time to play, you would repeat this process.

 Tip 5: Use the same word in multiple appropriate contexts.